ol-iver/denonavr/HELP.md

      |  sm_match_dict
      |      Return a dict to map each sound_mode_raw to matching sound_mode.
      |
-     |  sound_mode
-     |      Return the matched current sound mode as a string.
-     |
      |  sound_mode_dict
      |      Return a dict of available sound modes with their mapping values.
      |